TheUnknown550/LeetCode-Practice/README.md

 ## 📝 Rules

+Try to sovle each program by using python for simplicity and understanding of innerworkings of the code.
 To make practicing more challenging and fun, I’ve implemented a **programming language randomizer**.
 Here are the rules:

 1. **Random Language Selection**
    - Before solving a problem, run the `randomize_language.cpp` program.